markgar/fabric-isv-multi/README.md

 Silver and Gold will now have multiplied - one set for each tenant.

 Our ETL process now needs to run to extract TenantID=1 and move that to the Silver for TenantID=1 and the same for TenantID=2.
 This should still be a 'dump and reload' process.
 Just remove all the data from the existing table in Silver and Gold and reload the entire table.

+Remember, we need for this to run out of one single initiation action.
+It needs to be unified into one single process that can be run with one action.
+One manual run or one scheduled item.

+Also, use the tool of your choice to draw an architecture diagram showing how the system works.